wp-plugins/abg-rich-pins/readme.txt

 == Frequently asked questions ==

-= I can only enter the type of pin =

-You should select the type of pin and save the post.
-After that, when you edit the post, you can add the rest of the information for this pin

 = There're some parameters that are not included (e.g. genre for movies) = Pinterest validator doesn't validate some fields.
 I decided not to include these parameters.